marcpaterno/spack_retreat/revised_work.md

 1. DSSL shall provide these as needed for the development of the *critic suite* and the DUNE framework.
 2. Will DSSL provide these for LArSoft?
-3. Can this go away in a SCO model?
+3. Can this go away in a source code only model?

 ### n_008: Release config repository {#release_config}